qgis/QGIS-Documentation/docs/training_manual/processing/interpolation.rst

 .. figure:: img/interpolation/clip.png

-And for a smoother result (less accurate but better for rendering in the background as a support layer), we can apply a *Gaussian filter* to the layer.
+And for a smoother result (less accurate but better for rendering in the background as a support layer), we can apply a :guilabel:`Gaussian filter` to the layer.

 .. figure:: img/interpolation/gaussian.png